 Keeping relationships healthy requires humility and brokenness.
 Christian virtues are daily worked out in our lives through our relationships with our family, church members, co-workers and others.
 It is here we learn how to love, how to look to the needs of others, and how to be sensitive to the working of the Spirit through others to us and through us to others.

-This is especially important for us at Trinity Community Church as we launch new House Churches and regional Community Churches and experience the growth that God will send our way.
+This is especially important for us at Trinity Community Church as we launch new House Churches and experience the growth that God will send our way.

 Let’s ask God to adjust our minds so that we value relationships as He does.
 Don’t take the relationships God has given you for granted.
 Take some time to think deeply and pray over this verse in Colossians.
 Daily thank God for those he has joined you with and be aware that he is bringing about health and growth through these relationships.